pciuh/roll-damping/README.md

 # Roll Damping Coefficient Estimation Script

-This repository contains a Python script (`roll_damp.py`) that estimates the roll damping coefficient using the IKEA method, as described in the paper presented at the **10th International Conference on Stability of Ships and Ocean Vehicles**.
+This repository contains a Python script (`roll_damp.py`) that estimates the roll damping coefficient using the Ikeda method, as described in the paper presented at the **10th International Conference on Stability of Ships and Ocean Vehicles**.

 Reference to the paper: